pancsta/asyncmachine-go/docs/manual.md

 - `BarState` - [final handler](#final-handlers)

 All handlers execute in a series, one by one, thus they don't need to mutually exclude each other for accessing resources.
-This reduces the number of locks needed.
-No blocking is allowed in the body of a handler, unless it's in a goroutine.
+This reduces the number of locks needed and when combined with a [queue](#queue-and-history), implements [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
+Blocking is disallowed in the body of a handler, and only allowed in forked goroutines.
 Additionally, each handler has a limited time to complete (**100ms** with the default handler timeout), which can be set via [`am.Opts`](https://pkg.go.dev/github.com/pancsta/asyncmachine-go/pkg/machine#Opts).

 ### Self Handlers